Ayyoub-ESSADEQ/Slidy/README.md

     2. navigate to `./PowerPoint Plugin` (you can use `cd ./PowerPoint Plugin`) and run `npm install`.
 When all the packages are installed, execute `npm start`.
 At this point, a PowerPoint instance will be created and the plugin will appears in a side panel.
     3. Click on inspect in the side panel, and navigate to `https://{your_phone_ip_address}:8887`.
 Click on that link and accept the certificate.
 This is necessary, because PowerPoint plugins doesn't allow connection over http, so I used a **self-signed-certificate** to create an https server on the phone.
 Note : your ip address will show up in the mobile application.
-    4. Open `./Slidy Android App` in android studio and build the application.
+    4. Open `./Slidy Android App` in android studio and build the application and you're ready to go.